HYDRAULIC COUPLING FOR ELECTRIC ENGINES – SPEED VARIATOR – STARTER

 - torque limiting

-The KSL’s fluid coupling working circuit is gradually filled with oil from an empty condition to a fully filled condition.
-Such behaviour enhances an extremely soft controlled start up, especially with high inertia machinery.
-The KSL’s variable oil feed system is controlled by a frequency converter during the ramp up, producing the ideal soft starter.
+The KSL’s fluid coupling working circuit is gradually filled with oil from an empty condition to a filled state.
+Such behavior enhances an extremely soft controlled start-up, especially with high inertia machinery.
+The KSL’s variable oil feed system is controlled by a frequency converter during the ramp-up, producing the ideal soft starter.

 Accurate speed variation

-One of the most important characteristics of KSL fluid coupling is its torsional vibration dampening effect, protecting both the driven machine as well as the motor or engine.
+One of the most important characteristics of KSL fluid coupling is its torsional vibration dampening effect, protecting both the driven machine and the motor or engine.

 This is a fluid coupling peculiarity and a big benefit to users.
 Even more protection can be achieved by installing “quick release drainable valves” which discharge oil from the working circuit in a few seconds, limiting any prolonged overload period completely.

-The KSL is an extremely efficient device compared to the constant filled type fluid coupling, as its volume of working ciruit is controlled at the fullest possible volume to mantain a very small slip rate.
+The KSL is an extremely efficient device compared to the constant filled type fluid coupling, as its volume of working circuit is controlled at the fullest possible volume to maintain a minimal slip rate.

 Shaft Labyrinth Sealing

-These make the KSL series a low maintenance piece of equipment.
+This makes the KSL series a low-maintenance piece of equipment.